masaki-kleinkopf/git_homework/thoughts.md

 3. Use the driver navigator technique
 4. Use a colored coded calendar and add  of personal time.
 5. Use Pom breaks in my own worktime.
+6. Thank you to all the supportive peers at Turing.